autobrr/autobrr.com/docs/filters/basics.md

 :::tip About Size

-Some indexers don't announce the size of a release, so autobrr needs to download the torrent file to get size.
+Some indexers don't announce the size of a release, so autobrr will download the torrent file to get a size.
-This check will only be triggered if a minimum or a maximum size in that particular filter has been set.
+This check is only triggered if a minimum or a maximum size in that particular filter has been set.
+For workflows that require an external size check for an external application  set `Min. size` to 1.
 To get around downloading every torrent file, some APIs for trackers that are problematic are implemented.

-For TV and movies it's advised to use filters like `resolution`, `source` and `codec` since these often have known approximate sizes.
+For TV and movies it's advised to use filters like `resolution`, `source` and `codec`
+since these often have known approximate sizes.

 :::